 The compliance process includes an obligation for BUs, entities, businesses and functional lines of the Group to report any suspected ethics incidents as soon as they come to their knowledge.
 To do this, INFORM’ethics is the Group managerial tool for reporting ethics incidents.
-It allows the reporting and handling of ethics incidents in six areas: accounting and financial integrity, conflict of interests, social responsibility and human rights, business ethics, confidential information, and the protection of intangible assets.
+It allows the reporting and handling of ethics incidents in the following areas: business ethics, accounting and financial integrity, conflict of interests, social responsibility and human rights, confidential information, the protection of intangible assets, and data privacy.

 The INFORM’ethics tool makes it possible to track the treatment of each incident until it is closed.
 Thorough knowledge of ethical incidents and their treatment helps to prevent ethics risks and implement corrective measures.